-Through years of research and design Measurements International has brought the accuracy of the commercial resistance bridge from 0.2ppm down to below 0.02ppm.
+Through years of research and design, Measurements International has brought the accuracy of the commercial resistance bridge from 0.2 ppm down to

 Measurements International was the first company to introduce automation to the resistance metrology field; the first products introduced were low thermal scanners for semi automating resistance measurements using the manual bridges.

-In 1993 Measurements International was contracted by Sandia National Laboratories in Albuquerque NM to give a course on the manually operated DC Resistance Bridge and making good resistance measurements.
+In 1993, Measurements International was contracted by Sandia National Laboratories in Albuquerque, NM, to give a course on the manually operated DC Resistance Bridge and making good resistance measurements.
 It was during this time that Duane was able to present the MI philosophy and product direction to Sandia personnel.
-Shortly after that he was contacted by Sandia regarding the development of an automated resistance system to replace the manual bridges at Sandia.
+Shortly after that, he was contacted by Sandia regarding the development of an automated resistance system to replace the manual bridges

-Since its early beginnings MI has become one of the industry’s most active developers in metrology equipment for the field of resistance, voltage and temperature.
-While over the last 10 years MI has made its mark in the AC Power and Transformer Measurement Industry.
-“Customers of the highest Level of measurement come to MI to satisfy their metrology needs, we are grateful for this and are happy to be able to provide leading edge solutions to full fill those needs” said Mr. Ryan Brown, Vice President of Measurements International.
+Since its early beginnings, MI has become one of the industry’s most active developers in metrology equipment for the field of resistance, voltage and temperature.
+While over the last 10 years, MI has made its mark in the AC Power and Transformer Measurement Industry.
+“Customers of the highest level of measurement come to MI to satisfy their metrology needs, we are grateful for this and are happy to be able to provide leading edge solutions to fulfill those needs,” said Mr. Ryan Brown, Vice President of Measurements International.